 - Gallery 2 - 3rd floor, balcony area overlooking the Skybridge - see the space: gallery2

 - Gallery 3 - 3rd floor, East hallway near Childrens Collection - see the space: gallery3 | gallery3_alt

-Please complete and send the proposal and release forms below.
-We must receive both of them in order to move forward with your exhibit plans.
+Please complete and send the form below.
+We must receive it in order to move forward with your exhibit plans.